AprilVilmin/Election_Analysis/README.md

         # Add a vote to that candidate's count
         candidate_votes[candidate_name] += 1

-   Then we need to get the vote count by candidate and the percentage by candidate and then print to the terminal and prtint to the text file.
+   Then we need to get the vote count by candidate and the percentage by candidate and then print to the terminal and print to the text file.

       for candidate_name in candidate_votes: